GeorgeAlam37/ABN-Amro-Android-App/README.md

 Owner's avatar image
 Visibility (public or private)
 Provides a call-to-action (CTA) button to open the repository's HTML URL in an external browser.

-GitHub API:
+<h3>GitHub API:</h3>

-The app fetches data from the following GitHub API endpoint: ABN AMRO GitHub Repositories API GitHub REST API Documentation:
+The app fetches data from ABN AMRO GitHub Repositories API endpoint.

-For more information about GitHub's REST API, refer to the GitHub REST API documentation.
-Offline Functionality (Part 2):

-The app caches data in the local database to enable partial offline functionality.
-Cached data is updated once the device has an internet connection.

 <h2>How to Use:</h2>